 Statistical Analyses and Estimation of Variance Components

-Embryo survival was analyzed as a binomial response variable, and incubation period, length-at-hatch, and yolk-sac volume at hatching as continuous response variables.
+Embryo survival was analyzed as a binomial response variable, with incubation period, length-at-hatch, and yolk-sac volume at hatching as continuous response variables.
 All analyses were performed in R version 4.0.3 (R Core Team 2020).
 Because embryos were raised independently, the replication unit in the statistical models is the individual embryo and the design was unbalanced from different levels of embryo mortality.
 All non-proportional data were visually checked for approximate normality using histograms and Q-Q plots.
 A cubic transformation was applied to LAH for cisco and a cubic root transformation was applied to DPF, ADD, and YSV to normalize the distributions.
 Therefore, binary data (i.e., embryo survival) were analyzed with binomial generalized linear mixed-effects models (LMM) and variables with distributions not strongly deviating from normal (i.e., incubation period, length-at-hatch, and yolk-sac volume) were analyzed with restricted maximum likelihood LMMs with the lme4 package (Bates et al. 2015).
 Population and incubation light treatment were included as fixed effects and female, male, female x male, and fertilization block as random effects.
 All traits and possible interactions were examined with backward, stepwise effect-selection using the buildmer package (Voeten 2020).
 The maximal model for each trait was selected by comparing a model including or lacking the term of interest to the reference model based on changes in log-likelihood, Akaike information criterion, Bayesian information criterion, and change in explained deviance.
 The significance for population, species, incubation temperature, interaction effects, and any random-effects selected were determined using a likelihood ratio test between the maximal model and reduced models with the model effect of interest removed.

 To allow for population comparisons, the response to temperature for each trait was standardized to what we assumed was the optimal light treatment - the low light treatment (Table 1).
 For each trait, the within-family mean was calculated for each light treatment and the percent change from the optimal light intensity estimated.
 Standard error was calculated as the among-family variation in percent change.